arm/mlia/README.md

 ## Introduction

-This tool is used to help AI developers design and optimize neural network models for efficient inference on Arm® targets (e.g. Cortex®-M55 and Ethos™-U55/Ethos™-U65, Cortex®-M85 and Ethos™-U55) by enabling performance analysis and providing actionable advice early in the model development cycle.
-The final advice can cover the operator list, performance analysis and suggestions for model inference run on certain hardware before/after applying model optimization (e.g. pruning, clustering, etc.).
+This tool is used to help AI developers design and optimize neural network models for efficient inference on Arm® targets (e.g. Cortex®-A or Ethos™-U55/Ethos™-U65 with Cortex®-M55/Cortex®-M85) by enabling performance analysis and providing actionable advice early in the model development cycle.
+The final advice can cover supported operators, performance analysis and suggestions for model optimization (e.g. pruning, clustering, etc.).

 ## Prerequisites and dependencies